cybertec-postgresql/pg_cgroups/README.md

 [Cybertec](https://www.cybertec-postgresql.com).

 Make sure you report which version you are using.
-The version can be found with this command:
+The version can be found with this SQL command:

-    strings pg_cgroups.so | grep 'pg_cgroups version'
+    SHOW pg_cgroups.version;